University of Mississippi Medical Center: Civil rights era

 At its opening in 1955, UMMC provided care to African-American patients, but the patient-care facilities were segregated by race, according to local laws in the South at the time.
 In 1963, civil rights leader Medgar Evers was rushed to UMMC after being shot at his home in Jackson, MS, but he died in the hospital emergency room.
 In 1964, UMMC became the primary medical provider for injured Freedom Riders.

 Title VI of the Civil Rights Act of 1964 prohibited federally funded institutions from discriminating.
 In 1965, the NAACP Legal Defense and Educational Fund filed a federal civil rights complaint against UMMC.
 Robert Q. Marston, MD, then medical dean and Medical Center director, developed a compliance strategy which included hiring the first black faculty member, and integrating the hospitals and clinics.

 At about the same time, Dr. Blair E. Batson, chair of the Department of Pediatrics at UMMC, offered a position in the department's residency education program to Dr. Aaron Shirley, an African-American physician who had attended medical school in Tennessee.
 Shirley became the first African-American learner at UMMC when he entered the residency program in 1965.

 In 1966, Sammie Long became the first Black woman to attend the school.
-In 1972, James Oliver became the first Black M.D.
+In 1972, James Oliver became the school's first Black M.D.-degree recipient.

+Modern era

+In June 2023, the UMMC shut down its LGBT health clinic in response to legislative pressure.